maxgallo/talk-devops-for-frontend/slides.md

 [.column]

-- One Jira board to track the work
+- One Jira board to make the work visible
-- One Team that deploys often
+- One Team that deploys often, autonomously
-- Develop on Device early + Test Automation
+- Develop on device early + Test Automation

 ---